 If you are wondering more security camera models support construction timelapse, you can refer to this list of all Reolink IP cameras with time-lapse capability.
 For your own selection, you can consider these factors include resolution clarity, power supply, remote access and so on to find the most suitable construction time-lapse camera you need.

-The Step by Step Guide to Construction Timelapse with an IP Camera
+The Step by Step Guide to Set Up Construction Timelapse with an IP Camera

 Once you get an IP camera, how to shoot construction time-lapse videos may be a puzzle for you.
 However, it could never be simpler and easier using the App provide by the manufacturer.
 Here we take the Reolink camera as an example to show how you can take architectural time-lapse images through an IP camera easily.
 Get started with the following steps.